 From ball games to horseracing, Houston's the place for action.
 If there's one thing Houstonians love, it's competition-especially when it's on the field.
 And that makes H-Town a sports-lovers' mecca.
 Whether you're looking for the big game or want to be in the middle of the action, you can find it all in the Bayou City.

 In terms of professional sports, few cities in the country have as much to offer as Houston.
 Whatever time of year, there's sure to be team playing!
 The MLB Houston Astros light up the skyline at Minute Maid Park with action-packed baseball.
-The two-time MLS champion Dynamo will soon have a new stadium to kick it in.
+For soccer fans, you can catch the Houston Dynamo or Houston Dash on the pitch in BBVA Compass Stadium.
 When things cool off the NBA Rockets heat up the court at Toyota Center.
 Of course this being football country the NFL Texans are a hometown favorite (especially for tailgaters!).
 Finally of course there's live thoroughbred and American Quarter Horse racing at Sam Houston Race Park.

 You don’t have to break the bank to drive some of the world’s most exotic cars.
 Head to Fittipaldi Exotic Driving, LLC for a driving experience unlike anything else.
 Current 2-time Defending Champion of IMSA’s premier class Tudor United Sports Car Series, Christian Fittipaldi, and his team offer thrilling rides around the MSR Houston race track in the hands of a professional driver.
 The track is designed with 17 speedy turns and 2.38 miles of FIA approved roadway.